 Why You Should Ditch Paraffin Wax Candles (The Hidden Dangers of Conventional Candles)

-If you’re a candle lover, there is a good chance you burn candles every week, or for multiple hours at a time.
-We’re here to tell you that this small habit could be harming you and our planet.
+As a candle lover, you may burn candles for hours, or multiple times a week - but did you know that this small habit could be harming you and our planet?

 Because the candle industry is not regulated by the FDA, it is up to candle producers to be responsible for ensuring that their product is clean, natural, and free of harmful toxins.
 However, most manufacturers are more concerned with cost-efficiency instead of protecting the health of their customers.

 But don’t worry, we’re here to fill you in on why some candles are harmful & what to look for in order to ensure you’re purchasing candles that are healthy for both you and the planet.